-Pros of aftermarket parts
+PROS of aftermarket parts

 - Readily available - they're easy to find just like every aftermarket parts for other cars.
 If you're in a rush or need to get one quick, then choosing an aftermarket Mitsubishi part will save you time.

-Cons of aftermarket parts
+CONS of aftermarket parts

-- May not be compatible with your car - though designed to work like the original part, there might be some imperfections in an aftermarket part that would cause it not to work with other parts in the car.
+- May not be compatible with your car - though designed to work like the original part, there might be some imperfections in an aftermarket part that would cause it not to work with other elements in the car.

 - Not as reliable as a genuine or OEM part - aftermarket parts may lack the necessary tests to ensure their quality and reliability.

 Choosing between a genuine and an OEM Mitsubishi auto part should not be so difficult to make.
 It should only be a question of availability and price.
-In terms of quality, they would be equals.
+In terms of quality, they would be equal.
 Of course, purists would argue with this statement.
 Without a Mitsubishi branding, an OEM would never pass as original to a purist.
-However, that’s for the buyer to decide.
+However, that's for the buyer to decide.